Precautions

 Marin Todorov's "How to Use 'fsck' to Repair File System Errors in Linux"

-Maybe the bootloader has been removed; see Bootloader section
+Maybe the bootloader has been removed; see Boot Software section

 Boot into a live session (USB), and see if hard disk filesystems are full, fsck them.